Borșa: Geography

+The town is crossed by national road DN18, which connects it to the west to Sighetu Marmației and Baia Mare and to the east to Iacobeni, Suceava through the Prislop Pass.

+History

+The town is home to a wooden church, built in 1718.
 In 1891, there were 1,432 Jews living in Borșa.
 The area has lost much of its population following the collapse of the communist regime.
 In the past, the town of Borșa was also home to a Zipser German community.